AbdAlrahmanElsayed77/Job-Portal-System/README.md

 ## 👥 Roles and Features

 ### 🔹 Admin

-- Manage all users (Employers & Job Seekers)
+* Manage all users (Employers & Job Seekers)
-- Approve or reject companies and job posts
+* Approve or reject companies and job posts
-- Manage job categories and job types
+* Manage job categories and job types
-- View system statistics and dashboards
+* View system statistics and dashboards
-- Handle content moderation and reports
+* Handle content moderation and reports

 ### 🔹 Employer

-- Register and create a company profile
+* Register and create a company profile
-- Post new job listings with categories and job types
+* Post new job listings with categories and job types
-- View and manage job applications
+* View and manage job applications
-- Shortlist or reject candidates
+* Shortlist or reject candidates
-- Edit or delete job posts
+* Edit or delete job posts
-- View analytics on job performance
+* View analytics on job performance
+* **Download applicant list as Excel or PDF** for easy data management and reporting

 ### 🔹 Job Seeker

-- Register, log in, and manage personal profile
+* Register, log in, and manage personal profile
-- Upload CV or resume
+* Upload CV or resume
-- Browse and search for jobs by category or company
+* Browse and search for jobs by category or company
-- Apply to jobs directly
+* Apply to jobs directly
-- View application history and statuses
+* View application history and statuses
-- Save favorite jobs
+* Save favorite jobs

 ---